Feel like you’re chasing your tail instead of a profitable software product? Here’s why your software development team needs help…

 It is impossible to overstate the importance of good estimation.

-The best way to keep a project on track and within budget is to properly plan your work, and properly estimate the size of the tasks required to get that work done.
+The best way to keep a project on track and within budget is to properly plan your work.
+Properly estimate the size of tasks and build-in the time required to get that work done.

 Whether expectations of your product are set by paying customers, generous investors, or simply among your team members, failing to meet goals or blundering to meet deadlines is bad.
 It’s bad for morale, bad for your reputation, and bad for product development.